Thank you for your interest in learning more about me.

 I've lived in Calgary for 15 years.
 I was transferred here from Ontario by my then-employer and originally only had plans to stay two years.
 But I fell in love with this city and all that it offers - great people, opportunity, and of course the beautiful landscape.
 I bought a house, put down roots (as they say) and I can't imagine ever living anywhere else.
 Calgary is such a wonderful place to be, and I would like to lend my skills and experience to help others love this city as much as I do.

 My experience in strategic business planning, leadership and community engagement would be an asset to City Hall and Ward 11.
 As a resident of Oakridge, I am running for Ward 11 Councillor because I believe Calgary needs fresh ideas and a strong plan to move us forward.
-I have had a lot of great opportunities come my way in the time I've lived here and I think serving on council is a great way to give back to the community.
+I have had a lot of great opportunities come my way in the time I've lived here and I think serving on council is a meaningful way to give back to the community.
 I have a strong work ethic, learn quickly and can focus on the big picture plan while getting the day to day tactical things done.
 I value the experiences and ideas others bring to a team.
 Problem solving is exciting!

 I think we need to ditch the idea of partisan politics in municipal elections - it's important to make decisions based on the information available and if it's the right thing to do, at the right time.
 Government have become far too adversarial and it is getting in the way of getting things done.
 Everyone on council brings a unique perspective and expertise to the table, and by working together we will come up with better solutions and more effective results.